 Whoever first decided to put pumpkin and chocolate together, was a genius.
-A few Sundays ago we also made a pumpkin coffee cake from the same recipe book as the ginger pumpkin scones I blogged about earlier.
+A few Sundays ago we also made a pumpkin coffee cake from the same recipe book as the ginger pumpkin scones.
 I noticed in the book that apparently pumpkin and chocolate can go together as noted in other recipes… and well we had some chocolate chips on hand and decided to toss them into our coffee cake.

-So I have a peanut butter cookie recipe from a relative and I have been recently working on modifying it to make my cookies more soft and chewy.
-I made a switch in my ingredients last week and was very excited with the outcome.
+So I have a peanut butter cookie recipe from a relative and have been recently been working to try and modify it to make my cookies more soft and chewy.
+I make a switch in my ingredients last week and was very excited with the outcome.
 I think I am finally starting to get my recipe where I want it to be.
 So I documented by taking photos of the cookies!
 Check them out below.
 How do you like your cookies? crunchy or chewy?